carol-andradech/Challenge-OrderSummary/README.md

 ![Design preview for the Order summary card coding challenge](./design/desktop-preview.jpg)

-The challenge was to build out this order summary card component and get it looking as close to the design as possible.
+The challenge was to built out this order summary card component and get it looking as close to the design as possible.